kopia/kopia/site/content/docs/Repository Server/_index.md

 ### Access control for individual files or directories

-Kopia does not currently perform access control checks to verify that a user trying to access file or directory by object ID is the original owner of the file (because of Kopia's deduplication, two different users who have the same file will get the same object ID when snapshotting it).
+Kopia does not currently perform access control checks to verify that a user trying to access a file or directory by object ID is the original owner of the file (because of Kopia's deduplication, two different users who have the same file will get the same object ID when snapshotting it).

-This means that any user who knows of a valid object ID will get be able to restore its contents (by `kopia restore <object-id>` or `kopia show <object-id>` etc.).
+This means that any user who knows of a valid object ID will be able to restore its contents (by `kopia restore <object-id>` or `kopia show <object-id>`, etc.).

-Users who currently are (or previously were) in possession of a file will be able to easily determine its object ID from one of the snapshot manifests, but it's impractical for other users to guess 128-bit or 256-bit object identifiers.
+Users who currently are (or previously were) in possession of a file can easily determine its object ID from one of the snapshot manifests.
+However, it is unlikely to guess 128-bit or 256-bit object identifiers for other users.

 On the flip side, this allows easy sharing of files between users simply by exchanging object IDs and letting another user restore the object (either a single file or an entire directory) from the repository.

 ### Customizing ACL rules

-Sometimes we want to be able to customize those rules, for example to allow some users to modify `global` or `host`-level policies, to let one user see another user's snapshots, etc.
+Sometimes, we want to be able to customize those rules, for example, to allow some users to modify `global` or `host`-level policies, to let one user see another user's snapshots.

 To enable ACL mode, run: